networknt/light-doc/content/en/service/proxy/_index.md

 All the services developed on top of Light-4J frameworks support [client side service discovery](http://microservices.io/patterns/client-side-discovery.html), load balance, and cluster natively.
 So there is no need to put a reverse proxy instance in front of our services like other API frameworks that support only [server side service discovery](http://microservices.io/patterns/server-side-discovery.html).

-Also, light services embed a distributed gateway to address all the cross-cutting concerns in the request/response chain and work with the ecosystem that consists:
+Light services also embed a distributed gateway to address all the cross-cutting concerns in the request/response chain and work with the ecosystem that consists:

 * [light-oauth2](https://github.com/networknt/light-oauth2) for security
 * [light-portal](https://github.com/networknt/light-portal) for API management and marketplace